Curried Green Lentils

 Lemon or lime wedges on the side of each serving for garnish as well

 Heat a large pot over medium heat.
-Add avocado oil or 2 tablespoons filtered water, Jalepeño chili, red or orange pepper, ginger, onion and garlic.
+Add 2 tablespoons filtered water, Jalapeño chili, red or orange pepper, ginger, onion and garlic.
 Sauté for 3-4 minutes, stirring occasionally.

 Reduce heat and add green curry paste.
 Mix well.
 Sauté for another 2-3 minutes.

-Add lentils, vegetable stock or filtered water, tamari or coconut aminos, and lemon juice.
+Add lentils, vegetable stock or filtered water, Coconut Aminos, and lemon juice.
 Stir.

 Bring to a boil, then simmer for 20-30 minutes or until lentils are tender.
-When lentils are soft, add sea salt or sumac to taste and a pinch of cayenne pepper if you want more heat.
+When lentils are soft, add Sumac to taste and a pinch of cayenne pepper if you want more heat.

 Then make cashew milk with cashews and filtered water in a high speed blender.
 Blend on high speed for 60 seconds.
 Add cashew milk, shredded coconut, turmeric, curry powder and pepper.
 Stir.
 Cook for 5 minutes to let all the flavors infuse.
 Serve.